JobeMichael/github-issues-page/README.md

 # GitHub Issues List

-Sample application to retrive and display GitHub issues List and when click on the issue it will take you to the detail Section.
+Simple responsive react application to display list of angular github issues (using githup api).
+When click on the each issue, it will take you to the datail page.
-You can find all comments related to this issue and other item too.

-I have used ReactJS to develop this applicaiton.
-Simple routing added to switch between pages.
+Used ReactJS to develop this applicaiton also added simple routing to switch between pages.
- Also, I have added few testing using JEST and ENZYME tools.
+Used JEST and ENZYME to write unit testing.

-# Setup
+# Setup and Run

 ` Clone the solution `